 Mount Adams Ski Descent

 The ski descent of Mt.
 Adams, Washington's second highest mountain, offers over 8000 feet (2400 m) of skiing.
 For those interested in skiing the Cascade's volcanoes, this presents one of the more reasonable objectives.
 Your guide's will select the line that offers the best skiing given the current conditions, but most trips involve a climb of the south spur, followed by a descent of the SW chutes or the South spur.
 This can be done as a 1-3 day program depending on individual fitness and the length of the the approach.
-We generally run this as 3-day program with the extra day being used to provide a more relaxed approach with time to ski many of the prime ski lines available on the south side of the mountain.
+We generally run this as 2-day program but it can also be done 3 day trip with the extra day being used to provide a more relaxed approach with time to ski many of the prime ski lines available on the south side of the mountain.

 The typical ski season for Mt.
 Adams runs from late February well into June.
 On earlier trips the approach is longer and a bit more complicated, but you are more likely to have good ski conditions with winter temperatures.
 Ski descents made in May and June are more likely to provide spring ski conditions and the approach takes less time.
 There is also the advantage of longer days later in spring.
 Given the vertical gain of this trip you are almost certain to experience a wide-variety of ski conditions.